TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 This part of the NFL season is much less active for fantasy managers who prefer only playing in redraft leagues.
 Though it will be nice to take a break from the stress of managing a fantasy league and not knowing how your team will fare down the road, it's also fun to look at what next year's draft might look like.

-Many of the players drafted in the first two rounds will be players that were selected in the first two rounds in 2025, too.
+Many of the players drafted in the first two rounds will be players who were selected in the first two rounds in 2025, too.
 The NFL has a select tier of elite players that consistently put up huge numbers and are reliable cogs in many fantasy teams.

 But some players were simply chosen too high, and some too low, and those will be dropped out or pushed up into the first two rounds of fantasy rankings.
 It's important to react to last year's production without overreacting.
 So who will be the top-24 players taken in fantasy leagues in 2026?
 Let's dive in, working from No. 24 all the way up to the top overall pick.